 11. Stop When You’re Full

 It’s easy to keep eating when you’re socializing.
 So instead, listen to your body and stop when you feel full.
-Save the food for later and
+Save the food for later and sip on water or tea.

 Keeping your weight-loss plan during the holidays takes extra effort.
 But it will definitely be worth it!
 Be patient with yourself and set realistic goals.
 But more importantly, enjoy the holidays as well.